MitocGroup/www/process/PROC-007-vacation-request.md

 - Send an "all day" meeting invite to team@mitocgroup.com for the vacation period.
 - Use as a meeting Name your Name (e.g. Employee Name Vacation)
 - Follow the **## Seven Things to Do Before Leaving the Office for Vacation** steps
+- Write an official request to Tatiana by hand.

 ### 3.3 Request denied:
 Reschedule your Vacation